Security concerns behind Obama welcome shake-up

-The organisers of a Barack Obama event in Melbourne say security concerns were behind the move to replace a senior Aboriginal elder from the program.
+The organisers of a Barack Obama event in Melbourne say security concerns were behind the move to remove a senior Aboriginal elder from the program.

-Senior Wurundjeri elder Aunty Joy Murphy was slated to perform the welcome to country at An Evening with President Obama at Melbourne’s John Cain Arena on Wednesday.
+Senior Wurundjeri elder Aunty Joy Murphy was meant to perform the welcome to country at An Evening with President Obama at Melbourne’s John Cain Arena on Wednesday.

-However, she was told she was being “too difficult” and removed from proceedings after asking organisers Growth Faculty to make accommodations for a support person to accompany her, the Wurundjeri Woi-wurrung Cultural Heritage Aboriginal Corporation said.
+However, she was dumped with just a few hours notice, and told she was being “too difficult”, after asking organiser Growth Faculty to allow her to bring a support person, the Wurundjeri Woi-wurrung Cultural Heritage Aboriginal Corporation said.

+“She was told that she was being ‘too difficult’ and was removed from event proceedings,” the corporation said.

+“This is a deep offence to the Wurundjeri people and to all First Nations people.

+“Our Welcome to Country protocols are our traditional law and practice that have been used to welcome and offer protection to our guests on Wurundjeri lands for millennia.”

-It was also requested that Aunty Joy give Mr Obama a gift in-line with cultural practices.
+Aunty Joy had also requested permission to give the former US president a gift, in line with cultural practices.

 “I have been shocked and distressed by the way I have been treated by event organisers,” Aunty Joy said.